Devharirolls/TalkToMe/README.md

-# TalkToMe
+# TalkToMe App
-This is AI Application  using Flutter and Open-AI  API
+This is AI Application using Flutter and API